deltaco-robot/deltaco-robot.github.io/pages/results.md

         <td><a href="files/table1_plot_1_split_1.png"><img width="100%" src="files/table1_plot_1_split_1.png" /></a></td>
     </tr>
     <tr>
-        <td>Training a demo encoder from scratch and using pretrained DistilBERT as the language encoder. <strong>DeL-TaCo (red) doubles the generalization performance of SOTA prior works</strong> BC-Z (Jang, et al) and MCIL (Lynch, et al).
+        <td>Training a demo encoder from scratch and using pretrained DistilBERT as the language encoder. <strong>DeL-TaCo (red) achieves 2-3x the generalization performance of SOTA prior works</strong> BC-Z (Jang, et al) and MCIL (Lynch, et al).
 DeL-TaCo also achieves <strong>better generalization performance than policies conditioned on language-only (blue) or demonstration-only (orange)</strong>, getting closer to the performance of the one-hot oracle policy which was given access to all of the test tasks during training.</td>
         <td>Using pretrained CLIP for the language and demonstration encoder, we still see value in task-conditioning with both demonstrations and language with DeL-TaCo (red) than by learning novel tasks with language alone (blue) or demonstration alone (orange).</td>
     </tr>
 </table>